kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 ## 3. Update Lambda Functions

-With the authorizer in place, API Gateway validates the JWT token before your Lambda is invoked.
+With the authorizer in place, API Gateway validates the JWT token before my Lambda is invoked.
 The authenticated user's `sub` (unique user ID) is available in the event object.

 ### Extracting the User ID

-Replace any temporary or hardcoded user ID logic:
+I replaced the temporary header-based user ID logic:

 ```javascript
 // BEFORE — temporary header-based approach
 const userId = event.headers?.["x-user-id"] || "temp-user-id";
 ```

-With the Cognito authorizer claims:
+With the actual Cognito authorizer claims:

 **HTTP API (v2):**
 ```javascript